-Customer feedback is the lifeblood of any business.
-In a world where 88% of customers put equal weight on online recommendations and word of mouth, it’s worth investing in good customer service and making sure that your online reputation is stellar.
+In a world where 79% of customers put equal weight on online recommendations and word of mouth, it’s worth investing in good customer service and making sure that your online reputation is stellar.

-- Understanding pain points in your product or service: It’s not enough that you know your product by heart.
+Understanding pain points in your product or service: It’s not enough that you know your product by heart.
 Customers have a different take on your product or service, and knowing what they think can help you improve what you offer.
 You can use the following survey template get this job done extremely quickly:

-Generating more sales: 8 out of 10 purchases happen because of face-to-face recommendation.
+Generating more sales: 8 out of 10 purchases happen because of face-to-face recommendations.
 To make this happen, you have to make sure that customer feedback is generally positive, both offline and online.

-About 205 billion emails are sent every day and about half of the world’s population uses an email service daily.
-On top of work and personal emails, dozens of other companies are sending daily newsletters, and this can clog up a user’s inbox pretty quickly.
-This makes it easy for customers to neglect emails simply because they forget about them.
+On top of work and personal emails, other companies are sending daily newsletters to your customers, and this can clog up their inboxes pretty quickly.
+This makes it easy for customers to neglect email surveys simply because they forget about them.

-On average, the response rate for email surveys is about 24.8%.
+The average response rate for email surveys is about 30%.
 In situations where survey respondents don’t feel motivated enough or feel like the content isn’t personalized enough, the response rate can fall below 2%.

 Unanswered customer surveys don’t have to be a dead-end.
 It’s perfectly reasonable for brands to send a follow-up email after no response has been recorded from the respondents.